9 Digital Marketing Mistakes to Avoid When Marketing Your Video Game

 Not everyone will like or want your product.
 Advertising yourself broadly is not effective for selling to or creating loyalty amongst your desired audience.
 You need to have a set of standards that your target audience is likely to embody.
 Finding this information may seem difficult, but it’s as easy as three key steps:

 However, it’s still not enough to market to your target audience and hope for the best.
-You need to further segment your target audience based on factors including demographics, location and more.
+You need to further segment your target audience based on factors including demographics, location and more as stated by this article over on our sister company's blog at Growth Marketing Genie.
 By doing so, you can customize your messaging to smaller groups within your overall target audience which provides a more personalized marketing experience.

 3. Not being consistent